papis/papis/doc/source/default-settings.rst

     effective when using the ``papis`` backend and disables the storage aspects, while keeping the query syntax.

-    If the cache is disabled, then every call to Papis commands will have to walk the library directory tree to gather all the documents.
+    If the cache is disabled, then every call to ``papis`` commands will have to walk the library directory tree to gather all the documents.
 This can be very slow for large libraries.